-User (Default: User 1, 2, 3, and 4

-This field is used to assign a specific user to a KVM station.
+User (Default: User 1, 2, 3, and 4 (3 and 4 are on the 4xE model only) This field is used to assign a specific user to a KVM station.
 To change the user, first select the KVM station, then select the user field and press [Enter].
 A selection box will display a list of user names followed by "Login".
 Select the user to assign to the selected KVM station and press [Enter].
 Use the page up/down keys to display more users.
 If "Login" is selected, the KVM user must login with their user ID and assigned password to gain access to the KVM station.

 The configure user, profile, and group menus all tie together to provide access control to the computers.
 A group defines which computers in the system can and cannot be accessed.
 This group is assigned to a profile name.
 The profile defines how the computers (defined by the group) can be accessed.
-The profile is then assigned to a user or users.
+The profile is assigned to a user or users.